Labour to u-turn on plans to abolish Lords in first term – report

 Major plans for social care reform will not be included in Labour’s manifesto, according to reports, with House of Lords reform also potentially set to be scaled back.

-Labour has declined to comment on a report in The Observer that Sir Keir Starmer will avoid offering a detailed plan on the long-neglected reform of social care, amid fears of Tory attacks ahead of the next general election.
+A report in The Observer claimed that Sir Keir Starmer will avoid offering a detailed plan on the long-neglected reform of social care, amid fears of Tory attacks ahead of the next general election.

 The complex issue is hugely political sensitive, with politicians long accused by those in the sector of failing to grasp the issue properly.

+Shadow health secretary Wes Streeting, in a post on social media, said it was “simply not true that social care will not be in our manifesto”.

-Speaking at Labour’s party conference last week, shadow health secretary Wes Streeting said his party would offer a “new deal” for care workers.
+Speaking at Labour’s party conference last week, Mr Streeting said his party would offer a “new deal” for care workers.

 “A workforce plan to address recruitment and retention, the professional status these remarkable people deserve, and the first ever fair pay agreement for care professionals.